27B9rton/kickstarter-analysis/updatedREADME.md

 As most would expect, in general the lower the Funding Goal amount, the higher percentage of success.
 Campaigns with funding Goals under $1000 see an almost 75% success rate.
 The rate of success drops the higher you go until roughly $15,000.
 Interestingly enough, goals between $15,000 and $24,999 succeed and fail at essentially an equal rate.
 However, goals between $25000 and $35,000 have a higher success rate and lower failure rate.
 The lower failure rate is likely due to the increase in cancellations as well.
 The vast majority of projects have funding goals under $15,000.

-This graph makes it easy to see that under $15,000 seems to be the best aiming point for Louise.
+This graph makes it easy to see that under $15,000 seems to be the best aiming point for Louise's funding goal.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/108035549/178840100-07cbdd5b-3068-4654-91ca-a26a4a6990bf.png)